-On Friday, July 18th, a panel of three reputable speakers will be holding a session titled “The Implications of Current Fighting for Iraq’s Cultural Heritage” at the Iraqi Cultural Center.
-The session will be highlighting on the current fighting in Iraq which broke out since the beginning of 2014, and the scope of devastation that impacted the archaeological sites in Northern and Central Iraq.
-And what are its implications for Iraq’s cultural heritage.
+A public panel, “The Implications of the Current Fighting for Iraq’s Cultural Heritage”was held on Friday evening, July 18, 2014 in Washington, DC.
+The panel was organized by the Iraqi Cultural Center.
+The session was highlighting on the current fighting in Iraq which broke out since the beginning of 2014, and the scope of devastation that impacted the archaeological sites in Northern and Central Iraq, and what were its implications for Iraq’s cultural heritage.

 M.A. in Strategic Communication

 Mr. Jafar holds M.A. in Strategic Communication, American University in Washington D.C., and M.A. in Media and Journalism, Iraq.Currently working as a public relation and media specialist at the Iraqi Cultural Center.

 He was a training lead at CLS Company; in this position was responsible for management and oversight of training support for a variety of linguists and staff positions at all career levels.
 He gave lecture series on the culture and political systems of Iraq and other Gulf countries.
 From 2005 – 2008, he was a Senior Media Relations Officer, Public Affairs Office, PCO/GRD, Baghdad, Iraq.
 Manages public information and media relations with the Iraqi and Arabic media markets; plans, advises, coordinates broadcast and print interviews, and releases information.

 Brian Michael Lione

 Currently working as an Executive Director of University of Delaware Programs at the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) in Erbil, Iraq.

 Archaeologist specializing in the protection of cultural heritage